Tristan Thompson Reportedly Wants To Become The Cavs Next Superstar Following LeBron James’ Departure

 The Cleveland Cavaliers are down, but they may not be out.
 Fans were stunned when LeBron James made the announcement that he would be leaving the Cavs and heading to the L.A.
 Lakers after promising many in Northeast Ohio that he would finish his career with the team.
 Now Tristan Thompson is reportedly hoping to stay with the team and get them back on track.

 According to a July 5 report by Hollywood Life, Tristan Thompson is dedicated to playing for the Cleveland Cavaliers despite LeBron James’ decision to leave the team.
-Sources reveal that Thompson knows that anything could happen without James suited up for the Cavs, and that he would very much like to help build the team back up following the devastating blow.
+Sources reveal that Thompson knows that anything could happen without James suited up for the Cavs and that he would very much like to help build the team back up following the devastating blow.

-Sources tell the outlet that Tristan is hoping to return to the Cavaliers and become a dominate player for the team.
-Thompson reportedly feels like he has the opportunity to do something special in Cleveland, and that his career could sore without LeBron on the court.
+Sources tell the outlet that Tristan is hoping to return to the Cavaliers and become a dominant player for the team.
+Thompson reportedly feels like he has the opportunity to do something special in Cleveland, and that his career could soar without LeBron on the court.

 “Now that LeBron is gone, the Cleveland Cavaliers are in a situation where almost anything can happen, but with those thoughts as they are, nobody expects them to even get close to the NBA Finals.
 [Tristan] feels like this could be a great opening and opportunity to where he could become a superstar in the NBA,” the insider reveals.